Most recent performance

 There are currently no scheduled performances of Pagliacci.
 It was last on stage 3 December 2015—1 January 2016.

-The hunchback clown Tonio loves Nedda, wife of Canio, who leads their acting troupe.
-Nedda rejects Tonio, and in revenge he brings Canio to spy on Nedda with her lover Silvio – though Silvio escapes before Canio can identify him.
+Tonio loves Nedda, wife of Canio, who leads their acting troupe.
+Nedda rejects Tonio, and in revenge he alerts Canio to Nedda’s affair with local boy Silvio – though Silvio escapes before Canio can identify him.

 Read more… (Contains spoilers)

-Leoncavallo’s Pagliacci, like Mascagni’s Cavalleria rusticana, came about as a commission from the music publisher Edoardo Sonzogno.
-After the fantastic success of Cavalleria rusticana at its premiere in 1890, Sonzogno was looking for more material of a similar kind.
-He saw the potential in Leoncavallo and commissioned Pagliacci, which the young composer had in part based on a true story.
-The opera was another huge success on its premiere on 21 May 1892.
+Leoncavallo’s Pagliacci (The Players), as with Mascagni’s Cavalleria rusticana, came about as a commission from the music publisher Edoardo Sonzogno.
+Like its predecessor, Pagliacci was a huge success on its premiere on 21 May 1892.
 Damiano Michieletto’s Olivier Award-winning production for The Royal Opera updates both works to southern Italy in the late 20th century, to a village in the grip of poverty and hypocrisy, where strong passions lurk in the dark.

-Right from its spoken prologue, Pagliacci overtly plays with our ideas of what is real and what is not.
-The culmination is a brilliant finale, in which we watch the onstage audience slowly understand that a tragedy is unfurling before them: ‘La commedia è finita’.
-The opera’s blistering mix of seedy realism and theatrical drama has made it a key part of the Italian operatic repertory; its many musical highlights include Tonio’s ‘Un nido di memorie’ and Canio’s ‘Vesti la giubba’.
+Right from its prologue, Pagliacci overtly plays with our ideas of what is real and what is not.
+The culmination is a brilliant finale, in which we watch the onstage audience slowly understand that a tragedy is unfurling before them: ‘La commedia è finita’ – the play is ended.
+The opera’s blistering mix of seedy realism and theatrical drama has made it a key part of the Italian operatic repertory; its many musical highlights include Tonio’s ‘Un nido di memorie’, Nedda’s ‘Stridono lassù’ and Canio’s ‘Vesti la giubba’.

 News and features